-Last week we added noodles into our sensory play.
+Let’s add noodles into our sensory play.

+Last week we tried noodle sensory play with cooked pasta.
+It was part squishy and a whole lot of messy.
 The boys pressed the noodles through the garlic press and sliced them through the egg cutter.

 RELATED: First time with a sensory bin?
 Start here!